Israel’s startup ecosystem powers ahead, amid a year of change – TechCrunch

-Released in 2011 “Start-up Nation: The Story of Israel’s Economic Miracle” was a book that laid claim to the idea that Israel was an unusual type of country.
-It had produced and was poised to produce, an enormous number of technology startups, given its relatively small size.
+Released in 2011, “Start-up Nation: The Story of Israel’s Economic Miracle” was a book that laid claim to the idea that Israel was an unusual type of country.
+It had produced, and was poised to produce, an enormous number of technology startups, given its relatively small size.
 The moniker became so ubiquitous, both at home and abroad, that “Israel Startup Nation” is now the name of the country’s professional cycling team.

-But it’s been hard to argue against this position in the last ten years, as the country powered ahead, famously producing ground-breaking startups like Waze, which was eventually picked up by Google for over $1 billion in 2013.
-Waze’s 100 employees received about $1.2 million on average, the largest payout to employees in Israeli high tech at the time, and the exit created a pool of new entrepreneurs and angel investors ever since.
+But it’s been hard to argue against this position in the last 10 years, as the country powered ahead, famously producing ground-breaking startups like Waze, which was eventually picked up by Google for more than $1 billion in 2013.
+Waze’s 100 employees received about $1.2 million on average, the largest payout to employees in Israeli high tech at the time, and the exit created a pool of new entrepreneurs and angel investors.

 Israel’s heady mix of questioning culture, tradition of national military service, higher education, the widespread use of English, appetite for risk and team spirit makes for a fertile place for fast-moving companies to appear.

-And while Israel doesn’t have a Silicon Valley, it named its high-tech cluster “Silicon Wadi” (‘wadi’ means dry desert river bed in Arabic and colloquial Hebrew).
+And while Israel doesn’t have a Silicon Valley, it named its high-tech cluster “Silicon Wadi” (“wadi” means dry desert river bed in Arabic and colloquial Hebrew).

-Much of Israel’s high-tech industry has emerged from former members of the country’s elite military intelligence units such as the Unit 8200 Intelligence division.
+Much of Israel’s high-tech industry has emerged from former members of the country’s elite military intelligence units, such as the Unit 8200 Intelligence division.
 From age 13 Israel’s students are exposed to advanced computing studies, and the cultural push to go into tech is strong.
 Traditional professions attract low salaries compared to software professionals.

-Israel’s startups industry began emerging in the late 19080s and early 1990s.
-A significant event came with acquisitor by AOL of the the ICQ messaging system developed by Mirabilis.
+Israel’s startups industry began emerging in the late 1980s and early 1990s.
+A significant event came with acquisition by AOL of the the ICQ messaging system developed by Mirabilis.
 The Yozma Programme (Hebrew for “initiative”) from the government, in 1993, was seminal: It offered attractive tax incentives to foreign VCs in Israel and promised to double any investment with funds from the government.
 This came decades ahead of most western governments.

-It wasn’t long before venture capital firms started up and major tech companies like Microsoft, Google and Samsung have R&D centers and accelerators located in the country.
+It wasn’t long before venture capital firms started up and major tech companies like Microsoft, Google and Samsung had R&D centers and accelerators located in the country.

 So how are they doing?

 At the start of 2020, Israeli startups and technology companies were looking back on a good 2019.
-Over the last decade, startup funding for Israeli entrepreneurs had increased by 400%.
+Over the last decade, startup funding for Israeli entrepreneurs increased by 400%.
 In 2019 there was a 30% increase in startup funding and a 102% increase in M&A activity.
-The country was experiencing a 6-year upward funding trend.
-And in 2019 Bay Area investors put $1.4 billion into Israeli companies.
+The country was experiencing a six-year upward funding trend.
+And in 2019, Bay Area investors put $1.4 billion into Israeli companies.

 By the end of last year, the annual Israeli Tech Review 2020 showed that Israeli tech firms had raised a record $9.93 billion in 2020, up 27% year on year, in 578 transactions — but M&A deals had plunged.